prcutler/paulcutler.org/content/project/songmatrix/index.md

 ### Credits

 * Tod Kurt for sharing some code using MQTT with `asyncio` - it fixed the scrolling blocking problem.
-* anecdata for the additional help and troubleshooting in the Adafruit Discrod
+* anecdata for the additional help and troubleshooting in the Adafruit Discord